 You can easily make between €1,500 and €2,000 a month teaching English in Italy.
-However, it can take a while to get established.
+However, when landing English teaching jobs in Italy, it can take a while to get established.

 Assuming that you make €15-€20 an hour, and work 30-35 hours a week, your salary can quickly accumulate.
 However many schools and teaching agencies give priority to teachers that have been there for a while.

 So, in the early stages, you may find that you are working for a wage at the lower end of the spectrum.
 (E.g €15 an hour rather than €20)

 Is Italy a good place to teach English?